As you may have realised, Customer Success is a difficult profession.

-Clicking the plus sign enables you to further filter your results.
+As with all our advanced search bars, clicking the plus sign enables you to further filter your results.

 Activities are separated by default into five sections:

-Today: Tasks scheduled for today.
+- Today: Tasks scheduled for today

-This Week: Tasks scheduled for this week.
+- This Week: Tasks scheduled for this week

-Someday: Tasks with no due date.
-This will often be future actions in Playbooks and can also be used as a general to-do list.
+- Someday: Tasks with no due date.
+This will often be future actions in Playbooks and can also be used as a general to-do list

-Overdue: Tasks scheduled for a date prior to today.
+- Overdue: Tasks scheduled for a date prior to today

-All: All tasks regardless of due date.
+- All Activities: All tasks regardless of the due date

 By default users with the CSM role will see only their own activities.

-In addition to the default filters, you can create any custom Folders and Filters you want, so you can break activity types into distinct folders.
+This way you can break activity types into distinct folders.
 Filters can be made public or private depending on your use case.

-For example, it can be helpful to place all upcoming QBRs or renewal discussions into a separate public folder so management can see when these key interactions are scheduled and provide support if needed.
+- It can be helpful to place all upcoming QBRs or renewal discussions into a separate public folder so management can see when these key interactions are scheduled and provide support if needed.

-Custom Filters and Folders
+📣 Pro Tip: Custom Filters and Folders

 To create a Custom Folder simply click the new Folder icon and give the folder a name.
 You can move any custom Filters into a specific folder by dragging and dropping.
 When ready to drop you will see an arrow indicating where they will be placed.

-Custom Filters are incredibly powerful and flexible.
-You can filter across any of the data points related to Activities, but equally reference other data objects through the filter.
+Custom Filters are incredibly powerful and flexible.💪 You can filter across any of the data points related to Activities, but equally reference other data objects through the filter.
 In short this means you can slice and dice your Activities data in thousands of different ways and always view what you want to see.

 Filters work with a logic of Rule and Groups.
 Rules follow boolean (All / Any) logic and each selection will provide options based on the context.